openshift/enhancements/enhancements/ingress/lb-subnet-selection-aws.md

 See [CCM Doesn't Reconcile NLB Subnets Updates](#ccm-doesnt-reconcile-nlb-subnets-updates) for more details on why the CCM doesn't reconcile these updates.

+##### Auto Effectuation with auto-delete-load-balance Annotation

+In addition to deleting the IngressController explicitly, it is possible to use the existing `ingress.operator.openshift.io/auto-delete-load-balancer` annotation to instruct the Ingress Operator to automatically delete the service after a subnet update.
+While this annotation was initially introduced to enable automatic scope changes in [Ingress Mutable Publishing Scope](/enhancements/ingress/mutable-publishing-scope.md), we've chosen to extend its usage to support the `Subnets` fields.
+The auto-delete annotation is not intended for end-users to use directly, but instead for configuration management tooling.

 ### Implementation Details/Notes/Constraints

 When an IngressController is created with